groupdocs-comparison/GroupDocs.Comparison-for-.NET/Showcases/GroupDocs.Comparison.Viewer/README.md

 The package contains two projects, one for C# examples and other for Visual Basic examples.
 Follow the given steps to proceed with project build:

-    +Extract the downloaded project and open the solution file in Visual Studio Right click on solution and press "Enable NuGet package Restore" Build the project.
+    Extract the downloaded project and open the solution file in Visual Studio Right click on solution and press "Enable NuGet package Restore" Build the project.